 As members of a primarily Afro-Colombian community, the people of Manzanillo were extremely proud of their ethnic heritage— even more so, it seemed to me, than in other communities within Colombia.
 I wanted my students to grow up knowing that their stories were unique and valuable, even amidst encroaching developments as Cartagena’s wealthier residents moved into the area.

-A few years prior to my arrival, Outside The Lens (OTL), a non-profit group located in San Diego, CA, had donated a dozen digital cameras to Peace Corps Colombia to PCV Alli Spring (2012-2014).
+A few years prior to my arrival, Outside The Lens (OTL), a non-profit group located in San Diego, CA, had donated a dozen digital cameras to then Peace Corps Colombia Volunteer Alli Spring (2012-2014).
 OTL developed the curricula for photography workshops focused on self-expression, showing students how to capture daily life in their homes and villages.

 My efforts in Manzanillo began in September 2016, but other PCVs set up photography workshops in their own sites.
 We passed the cameras along every month or so to the next volunteer that wanted to get involved.
 The amazing artistry produced in these workshops is on display on the Outside the Lens Colombia website.